-Is there a more welcome sight in spring than an azalea shrub in full bloom?
-These shade-loving plants can bring delightful color to all corners of the spring garden.
-Heirloom varieties can grow as high as twelve feet tall, with spectacular displays in spring.
+Is there a more welcome sight in spring than an azalea in full bloom?
+These loosely branched, shade-loving plants with elliptical leaves can bring delightful color to all corners of the spring garden when clusters of tubular or bell-shaped flowers appear.
+Heirloom varieties can grow more than 20 feet tall, while dwarf varieties may stay under three feet.
 The range of colors is spectacular, from white to pale pink to a range of reds and purples.
-Most azaleas bloom in mid-spring (mid to late April), but some bloom earlier or later than others, and it's easy to choose a variety for your design needs.
-Like their larger cousins, the Rhododendron ferrugineum, the azalea's thick leaves can remain evergreen, though most varieties grown in the United States are deciduous.
+Most azaleas bloom in mid-spring (mid to late April), but some bloom earlier or later, and it's easy to choose a variety for any design need.
+Like their larger cousins, the rhododendrons, the azalea's thick leaves can are sometimes evergreen, though many varieties grown in northern zones are deciduous.

 |Plant Type||Deciduous or evergreen shrub|

 |Mature Size||3–20 ft. tall, wide|

 |Toxicity||Toxic to humans and pets|

 Proper planting in the right locations is key to success with these long-lived shrubs.
 In a favorable location, these plants are usually quite easy to grow, but they can be very temperamental if conditions aren't exactly to their liking.
 Most important is for the soil to be loose, well-draining, and somewhat acidic in pH.
 In areas with dense soil, azaleas are often planted in artificial berms created by bringing in loose, porous soil to create elevated planting areas.

 Dig a hole as deep as the container and about twice as wide, and blend in some peat moss and compost to improve the soil texture and pH.
 (Peat moss is a naturally acidifying amendment).
 It can be a good idea to take a soil sample before planting azaleas, as these species are uniquely dependent on acidic soil.
 Water in when planting and water daily for the first week until established.